John Rae (minister)

-John Rae was an English parish minister.
+John Rae (d.
+1684) was a Scottish preacher.
+A supporter of the Scottish Reformation, he refused to follow the episcopal church of the King of England.
+He continued to preach as a Covenantor and was arrested on 4th March 1684.
+He was executed a few months later.

 Early life

 He was the son of William Rae, burgess of Edinburgh.
-He served heir 7 February 1666.
 He was educated at the University of Glasgow and graduated with an M.A. in 1651.

 Career

 At the Restoration he was minister of Symington in the Presbytery of Biggar being admitted between 4 May and 2 November 1658.
 He was deprived by the Act of Parliament 11th June, and of Privy Council 1 October 1662.
 He became one of the most zealous of the Covenanting preachers; and for eight years peregrinated the country, conducting public worship on the hillsides and in private houses.